 – Mendoza is divided into 4 different areas where grapes are grown: Eastern Mendoza, Lujan du Cuyo, Uco Valley, and Maipu.
 There are wine tours in all of these areas!

 – Because of Mendoza’s high elevation, bugs, fungi, phylloxera, molds and other diseases that affect the Malbec grapes in the Cahors region of France are not common.
-This means that the use of pesticides and chemicals are almost non-existent!
+This means that the use of pesticides and chemicals is almost non-existent!

 Written by Brian Athey